Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 In comparison, memory care costs reflect the specialized nature of the services provided.
 The additional level of care, security, and therapeutic programs designed specifically for individuals with dementia or Alzheimer's disease contributes to the higher price tag.

-For seniors who require aid with everyday tasks, Sharon Health Care Center can be the best choice for memory care assisted living in Sharon, Connecticut.
-Sharon Health Care Center contains a maximum capacity of 88 dementia and Alzheimer’s units.
-It provides services like faith-based services, help with grooming and getting dressed and dining assistance during meals.
-Sharon Health Care Center is licensed by the state of Connecticut with license number 75379.
+For seniors who require aid with daily living tasks, Sharon Health Care Center can be the perfect choice for memory care assisted living in Sharon, Connecticut.
+Sharon Health Care Center contains a total capacity of 88 dementia and Alzheimer’s units.
+It provides services like customized care plans, help with toileting 24/7 and excellent caregiver-to-resident ratio.
+Sharon Health Care Center is officially licensed in the state of Connecticut with license # 75379.

 Medicare is a federal health insurance program that primarily provides coverage for individuals aged 65 and older or those with certain disabilities.
 When it comes to memory care in New Milford, Connecticut, Medicare can offer limited coverage, but it is crucial to understand the specifics of what is covered and what is not.